Skip to content

 • a surgical microscope with near-infrared capability

-• surgical navigation systems that track handheld tools
+• surgical navigation systems that track handheld tools or other surgical devices and project images based on the location of the devices

 • a ceiling-mounted single plane Siemens Artis Zee angiographic C-Arm X-Ray system